GSA/site-scanning-documentation/about/website-data.md

 ## Under consideration

+more along the lines of the federal org chart...

 * human verified DAP?
 * human verified USDWS (unnecc b/c of dataset of known users...)
 * human verified etc, etc.